WNDX

-WNDX (93.9 MHz) is a commercial FM radio station, licensed to Lawrence, Indiana, and serving the Indianapolis metropolitan area.
+WNDX (93.9 FM) is a commercial radio station, licensed to Lawrence, Indiana, and serving the Indianapolis metropolitan area.
 It is owned by Cumulus Media and airs a mainstream rock radio format, using the moniker 93-9X.
 The studios and offices are located on North Shadeland Avenue on the east side of Indianapolis.

 WNDX's transmitter is located off 38th Street, also on the east side of Indianapolis.
 It is licensed by the Federal Communications Commission to broadcast in the HD (hybrid) format.

 History

-Easy listening (1993-1996)
+Easy listening (1993–1996)

 The station signed on the air on February 12, 1993, as WXTZ, "Ecstasy 93.9."
 It was licensed to Fishers, and carried an easy listening format similar to the original WXTZ, which broadcast at 103.3 several years prior.

 Urban oldies (1996)

 The easy format lasted until January 15, 1996, when it was dropped in favor of ABC Radio's now-defunct "Solid Gold Soul" satellite format, which played urban oldies, using the moniker "Gold 93.9."
 The call sign changed to WGLD in February 1996 to reflect this change.